Sales

 Types of Intent Marketing Tools

-All-in-one tools like Artisan capture first- and third-party signals, enrich accounts, score leads, and automate outreach across email, LinkedIn, and CRMs.
+• All-in-one tools like Artisan capture first- and third-party signals, enrich accounts, score leads, and automate outreach across email, social media, and CRMs.
 Startups and lean teams especially benefit from this kind of system.

 Product Image: Ava